zlatozar/study-paip/ch11/prolog.md

 representing facts and reasoning methods used in the artificial-intelligence literature.
 The first thing is the _predicate expression_.
 Formally, a predicate expression is a name - a predicate followed by zero or more arguments enclosed in parentheses and separated by commas.
+In general predicate symbol, is the name of a _relation_ that holds between the arguments.
 Predicate names and arguments can be composed of any mixture of letters and numbers, except that names for now must start with a **lower-case** letter.
 The underscore symbol ```_``` also counts as a letter, and we will often use it to make names more readable.
 So these are all predicate expressions:

 ```prolog
 p(x)